|Trading Hours (GMT):24/7|

 - With AvaTrade, you do not need to create a wallet to trade cryptocurrency.

-- Since you are trading crypto CFDs and not actually purchasing the digital currency, you can profit from increasing and falling markets.
+- Since you are trading crypto CFDs and not actually purchasing the digital currency, you can profit from both rising and falling markets.

 BTC/USD Trading Main FAQs